ELAC Action Plans: Political background

-The Bávaro Declaration (January 2003) was an important step in the establishment of the fundamental principles for Latin America and the Caribbean in their transition towards information societies, given that they helped to identify the main characteristics of this phenomenon in the region.
-The repercussions of this document are noteworthy; in effect, since its approval, the analysis of Internet governance and open-source software were officially incorporated in the CMSI process for the first time, as issues that have come to take on great importance during this meeting and subsequent events.

-In the preparatory meetings for the second phase of WSIS, which took place in Quito in May 2005 and during the Regional Ministerial Conference for Latin America and the Caribbean in Rio de Janeiro in June 2005, many years of dialogue on the relationship between ICTs, economic growth and equity culminated in the Rio de Janeiro Commitment, which comprises the Action Plan for the Information Society in Latin America and the Caribbean, known as eLAC2007.

-The region has taken as its long-term strategic guide the Geneva Declaration of Principles and Plan of Action adopted at the World Summit on the Information Society, which lays down targets to be met by 2015, together with the United Nations' Millennium Development Goals.
+The eLAC Regional Action Plan emerged from a series of international and regional policy discussions on the role of information and communication technologies (ICTs) in development.

+In 2000, following deliberations within the Economic and Social Council of the United Nations (ECOSOC) on the role of information technology in a global knowledge-based economy, countries in Latin America and the Caribbean adopted the Florianópolis Declaration.
+This declaration emphasized the importance of ICTs for development and highlighted the need for public policy to address issues such as the digital divide.

+Between 2001 and 2005, regional efforts were further shaped through participation in the World Summit on the Information Society (WSIS) and related preparatory meetings.
+During this period, initiatives such as the Bávaro Declaration (2003) and the Quito Plan of Action (2002) contributed to the development of a regional perspective on ICT policy, including areas such as internet governance and digital inclusion.

 Building on the existing political consensus in the region, the governments of the countries comprising it put forward proposals at the meetings of the Preparatory Committee for the second phase of the Preparatory Committee for the second phase of the World Summit on the Information Society for the development of an Action Plan for Latin America and the Caribbean for the 2005–2007 period (eLAC2007), intending that this should be the first step along the road to 2015.

 The second step was forged with the approval of the second Regional Action Plan (eLAC2010), which is embodied in the San Salvador Commitment, approved during the II Ministerial Conference on the Information Society, held in El Salvador, 6–8 February 2008.

-The most recent Digital Agenda for Latin America and the Caribbean has been approved in Cartagena, Colombia, May 2018. eLAC2020 is clearly aligned with the Sustainable Development Goals of the United Nations, and therefore expands its role in translating global ambitions into regional (which it had previous done for the Millennium Development Goals).
+In May 2018, the most recent Digital Agenda for Latin America and the Caribbean has been approved in Cartagena, Colombia eLAC2020 is clearly aligned with the Sustainable Development Goals of the United Nations, and therefore expands its role in translating global ambitions into regional (which it had previous done for the Millennium Development Goals).

 Impact evaluation and monitoring

-One important and special character of the eLAC Action Plans is that it counts with a continuous process of evidence-based monitoring.
-This provides policy makers with statistical evidence to evaluate the impact and progress.
-UN ECLAC (as the technical secretariat of eLAC has been providing this service by providing accountability through the tracking of policy goals through hundreds of graphs and tables: